-- 3.10 Business Rates are set nationally.
+3.10 Business Rates are set nationally.
 The value of business premises is determined by the Valuation Office and the Government set the multiplier which specifies the pence per pound paid in tax.
 For 2023/24, the multiplier has once again been frozen and remains at 51.2p and for smaller businesses 49.9p.
-The County Council will be fully compensated for any loss of income due to the multiplier being frozen, and this compensation is estimated at £14.0m in 2023/24.
+The County Council will be fully compensated for any loss of income due to the multiplier being frozen, and this compensation is estimated at £14.0m in

+- 2023/24.
 A final figure will be confirmed when estimates of the business rate base for 2023/24 are supplied by districts and boroughs. - 3.11 In recognition of the uncertainty the business community is facing from the cost-of-living crisis and potential economic recession, the County's 2023/24 budget assumes there will be no growth in excess of the business rates baseline.
-Government has also undertaken a business rates revaluation which will come into effect from 1st April 2023 which adds further uncertainty to the level of business rates that will be achieved in 2023/24.

-3.12 The business rate estimates are expected to be confirmed late January.
-Any variation from the assumed income for business rates will be adjusted through the Council's contingency provision or one of the County Council's risk management reserves.
+Government has also undertaken a business rates revaluation which will come into effect from 1st April 2023 which adds further uncertainty to the level of business rates that will be achieved in 2023/24. - 3.12 Any variation from the assumed income for business rates will be adjusted through the Council's contingency provision or one of the County Council's risk management reserves.